DAIRY FREE II GLUTEN FREE II VEGAN II SOY FREE II NUT FREE II PALEO II SESAME FREE II EGG FREE II FISH FREE II SHELLFISH FREE II SUGAR FREE

 Spices

-The spices I have used are really simple store cupboard ingredients.
-I prefer this brand of masala from Natco in the curries I make, as pre-mixed masalas tend to have an overpowering amount of cinnamon in them.
-If you're able to visit your local Indian or Asian shop then its really well worth the effort.
+Garam masala: I prefer this brand of masala from Natco in the curries I make, as pre-mixed masalas tend to have an overpowering amount of cinnamon in them.
+If you're able to visit your local Indian or Asian shop, then it’s really well worth the effort.

-It has a blend of whole black cardamoms, cloves, black pepper, coriander seeds, cumin seeds, cassia bark and bay leaves and I highly recommend this brand over any of the others.
+It has a blend of whole black cardamoms, cloves, black pepper, coriander seeds, cumin seeds, cassia bark and bay leaves, and I highly recommend this brand over any of the others.
 Please pick out the bay leaves first and then grind the masala in a Nutri bullet or similar.
-I promise you It’s really worth the effort to grind the spices yourself and it only takes a few seconds.
+I promise you, it’s really worth the effort to grind the spices yourself, and it only takes a few seconds.

-I have also used whole cumin seeds for this recipe, ground cumin is not a good substitute as it really does have a different flavour profile.
+Cumin seeds: I have also used whole cumin seeds for this gluten-free Buddha bowl recipe; ground cumin is not a good substitute, as it really does have a different flavour profile.
 You can find this in Indian shops or possibly your local supermarket.
-I also used ground turmeric however fresh turmeric would be a really great substitute also if you're able to get hold of some.

 Ingredients